thhdragon/ff5m/README.md

 2) Plug in the drive before starting the printer.
 3) Successful installation will be indicated on the display when finished.

 **Note**: The mod installer currently requires the printer to be updated to at least version **2.4.5** of the stock Flashforge firmware.
-Please check the release page for compatible versions.
 After installation, the printer will boot into the modified stock system by default.

 ### (Temporary) Install dependencies